Contact Us - Whatsapp

 During the HGV driving test, you will be assessed on the following skills:

 If you want to pass the test and gain your HGV licence, you must practise and continue to do so.
 Identify your weaknesses and continue to work on these until you are satisfied that you can complete these to the level required to pass.
 Do not perfect a manoeuvre that you are already satisfied with, this wastes valuable time.
+Do not focus on your strengths as this wastes valuable time.

 In addition, you should also familiarise yourself with test routes and the layout of the road so you can prepare in advance for any potential issues you may face whilst on the test.
 Make mental notes of tricky junctions or where important road signs are so you are completely aware of your surroundings.